This post may contain affiliate links. Please see disclosure policy here.

 - Score the top of the ham in a diamond pattern.
 Just use a knife to cut a 1/8 inch deep pattern into the fat.
 As it bakes the cuts will separate forming some pretty little diamond shapes on the ham.

-A ham is done with the internal temperature reaches 140 degrees.
-Remember, the ham is already cooked through, you are basically just heating it up.
+Cook ham until the internal temperature reaches 140 degrees.
+Remember, the ham is already cooked through, you are just warming it through.

 Check out more of my favorite pork recipes: